PDLT-University-of-York/test-split-site/docs/ultra/test.md

 ???
 Abstract "Reuse questions"

-    Copy questions that already appear in another Test or Question Bank in the site.
-This creates copies of questions, so any edits made to re-used questions are not updated in the original question.
+    Add questions that already appear in another Test or Question Bank in the site.
+This **copies questions**, so any edits made to re-used questions are not updated in the original question.

-    !!!
-Tip

-        Reusing questions will display all of the selected questions in the Test.
-If you want to display only a subset (eg. 2 of 10 possible questions), use a Question Pool instead.

     1. Click the **plus + icon**.
     2. Select **Reuse questions**.